spellml/examples/workflows/video-generation-workflow/README.md

 Notice:
 * The [video generation](https://github.com/chengz3906/video-generation) repo used in the 2nd step is forked from [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow).
 This repo added support for video-image transformation, including preparing datasets from the video, as well as transforming the output images into a video.
 * The original repo has no built-in video generation method, current solution is to run `pix2pix.py` once for each single frame, which is relatively slow.
 In experiments, it costs about 20 seconds to generate a frame with a K80.
 * Time cost of training is influenced by multiple factors.
-Training on a dataset with 5,000 images for 200 epochs needs about 5 hours with a V100.
+When batch size is 16, training on a dataset with 5,000 images for 200 epochs takes about 5 hours with a V100.